 This exploration is for all ages, as the colored smilies show.
 You can learn about shape, one of the elements of art, with your whole family together!

-The shape art exploration is an art lesson and project from Unit 1-11 about line and shape in art.
+The shape art exploration is an art lesson and project to pair with Art Elements about line and shape in art.
 Layers of Learning has hands-on experiments in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.